 We encourage prospective students to visit our programs pages for the additional information they offer.
 Prospective students should also note that Siba continually considers changes in program content, materials, schedules, and sequences of courses in our programs in the interest of improving our student’s education experience, or where deemed necessary due to industry changes, academic scheduling, or professional requirements.
 Students may inquire as to whether any plans exist for improving or otherwise altering a particular program by emailing firstname.lastname@example.org.

-Textbooks are rented to students each quarter at the cost of a $250 textbook and lab fee.
+Textbooks are rented to students each term at the cost of a $250 textbook and lab fee.
 Textbooks for each course are outlined in the respective class' syllabi.
 Questions relating to textbook information may be directed to email@example.com.

 Campus & Facilities